BourgeoisBear/webjot/README.md

 Use golang `text/template` syntax to access header variables and plugins in your markdown or html files, e.g. `{{ .title }}` or `{{ command arg1 arg2 }}`.

-Write extensions in any language you like and put them into the `.webjot` subdirectory.
-Everything the extensions prints to stdout becomes the value of the placeholder.
+Write extensions in any language you like, and render them into your templates using the `doCmd` template func.
+Everything the extension writes to STDOUT & STDERR becomes the value of the placeholder.

 Every variable from the content header will be passed via environment variables like `title` becomes `$ZS_TITLE` and so on.